coreflexive/proof/README.md

 Why don't you start with one of [my favourites so far ](https://github.com/coreflexive/proof/blob/main/Antisymmetric.Ex.Symmetric.md) which shows how a symmetric operator gives rise to an _antisymmetric_ relation.

-Also, check have a look at the files beginning with `Cohen`: they're derivations in the refinement calculus which is extremely cool.
+Also, have a look at the files beginning with `Cohen`: they're derivations in the refinement calculus which is extremely cool.